ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

        uint256 maxFeePerGasForRetryables;
    }
    ```
-   This structure includes key settings like the chain configuration (`Config`), validator addresses, maximum data size, the native token of the chain, and more.
+   This solidity struct includes key settings like the chain configuration (`Config`), validator addresses, maximum data size, the native token of the chain, and more.

-2. **Config Structure:**
+2. **`Config` Struct:**

    ```solidity
    struct Config {
        uint64 confirmPeriodBlocks;